artificialintelligencecolombia/hotel-website/ideas.md

 .Experienced host for local guide and activities recommendation.
 .Affordable p0rice for the hotel capacity, features and its whole amenities.
 .Bilingual communication with the guests.
-.Proper space for working and leisure.
+.Proper spaces for working and leisure.

 - What are your hotel's strengths?
+.Im the owner.
 .Peaceful and relaxing ambient.
 .Wide amenities for the most demanding guests.
 .Offer for a wholesome and cultural experience.